Chekote/minecraft_modpack2/README.md

 Donate: Not Available, [Download](http://www.curseforge.com/media/files/787/113/UndergroundBiomesConstructs-1.7.2-0.5h.jar), IRC: Not Available, [License](http://wiki.creativecommons.org/Public_domain), [Minecraft Forum](http://www.minecraftforum.net/topic/2314333-172-164-underground-biomes-constructs), Reddit: Not Available, [Source](https://github.com/Zeno410/UndergroundBiomes), [Spotlight](https://www.youtube.com/watch?v=pGCd0JYDNfM), Twitter: [Exterminator Jeff](https://twitter.com/ExterminatorJef), [Grom PE](https://twitter.com/Grom_PE), [Zeno410](https://twitter.com/Zeno410)

+##VoxelMap 1.1.1.0 by MamiyaOtaru

+VoxelMap is an in-game minimap mod with a few nice features.
+It displays waypoints (per dimension, and per multiverse world if the server is running voxelPlugin).
+It also displays player icons, with optional helmets and playernames.
+Waypoints can be edited or removed at any time, with an easy UI for picking their color.
+In SP (with commands enabled) or in MP with sufficient permissions, the user can teleport to any waypoint.
+Functions in the Nether and has a handy cave mode for underground exploration.

+Donate: Not Available, [Download](http://www.planetminecraft.com/mod/zans-minimap), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/1116564-164-162-mamiyaotarus-mods-voxelmap-chatbubbles-etc), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=7gRnUCw61Ww), Twitter: Not Available

 ##What am I looking at (Waila) 1.5.2 by ProfMobius

 Waila is an extension for NEI.
 It will show in the tooltip what mod an item is from.
 Since the tooltip contains the mod name, you can also easly parse items per mods.
 But that's not all !
 Leveraging an extended NEI HUD, it is also capable of showing the name of blocks and mods ingame, right on top of your screen.
 If this is not enough, it comes with a few integrated modules to show internal information of some specific blocks.
 For now, BC tanks have been implemented (shows the content, capacity and amount of fluid) and IC2 machines (shows the In/out voltage).